DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/05_AdjustApprovalList.md

 ## Apply tabular layout

-To apply the layout you first have to understand better the way how the designer displays the control.
-The screenshot below illustrates import points:
+To apply the layout you first have to understand better how the designer displays the control.
+The screenshot below illustrates important points:

 <br><img src="./images/appr_list_ctrls_tree.png" /><br>